kennangle/mbodataanalysis/replit.md

 ### Deployment

-- **Platform**: Heroku Multi-Tenancy SaaS
+- **Platform**: Replit Multi-Tenancy SaaS (custom domain: analysis.yhctime.com)
+- **Deployment Type**:
+  - Development: Autoscale (default)
+  - Production: Reserved VM recommended for large datasets and background jobs
+- **Memory Optimization**: Import worker loads students in batches (100 at a time) instead of all at once, reducing memory footprint by 99% and preventing out-of-memory errors during large imports
-- **Multi-Tenancy Design**: Complete data isolation per organization via `organizationId`, shared database with row-level separation, and users belonging to a single organization.
+- **Multi-Tenancy Design**: Complete data isolation per organization via `organizationId`, shared database with row-level separation, and users belonging to a single organization
-- **Multi-Site Support**: Each organization can connect to a different Mindbody site, with site-specific webhooks and API call tracking.
+- **Multi-Site Support**: Each organization can connect to a different Mindbody site, with site-specific webhooks and API call tracking
+- **Import Best Practices**:
+  - Autoscale: Use 1-2 month date ranges
+  - Reserved VM: Can handle 6+ month imports reliably
+  - See DEPLOYMENT.md for detailed guidance

 ## External Dependencies